Accessibility statement for hrp.org.uk

 Non-compliance with the accessibility regulations

-2. Some decorative images may have a descriptive alternative attribute which may result in decorative alternative text being announced when focused by a screen reader.
-This fails WCAG 2.2 success criterion 1.1.1 Non-Text Content.
-We plan to resolve this by: March 2025.
+- Decorative images within the blog pages have been given alternative attributes, resulting in unnecessary information being announced to users of screen readers.
+This fails WCAG 2.2 success criterion 1.1.1 - Non-Text Content.
+We plan to resolve this by: October 2025.

-4. Some pre-recorded video-only content lacks a text alternative.
-This fails WCAG 2.2 success criterion 1.2.1 Pre-Recorded Audio-Only and Video-Only.
-We plan to resolve this by: March 2025
+- Pre-recorded Audio-Only content on the ‘Podcast’ pages do not provide a corresponding text transcript.
+This fails WCAG 2.2 success criterion 1.2.1 - Pre-Recorded Audio-Only and Video-Only.
+We plan to resolve this by: November 2025.

-11. When navigating the site using Android Talkback (screen reader software) users can tab behind the active menu overlay.
+- When navigating the site using Android Talkback and iOS Voiceover (mobile screen reader software) the ‘another date’ section doesn’t announce, and the date states aren’t announced to the user.
 This fails WCAG 2.2 success criterion 4.1.2 - Name, Role, Value.
-We plan to resolve this by: June 2024.
+We plan to resolve this by: November 2025.

-12. When navigating calendar features using iOS VoiceOver, the screen reader may not announce if the location is open or closed.
+- When navigating the site using Dragon Naturally Speaking users are not able to access multiple elements across the website.
 This fails WCAG 2.2 success criterion 4.1.2 - Name, Role, Value.
-We plan to resolve this by: June 2024.
+We plan to resolve this by: November 2025.

 Disproportionate burden